flexera-public/policy_templates/cost/google/cloudsql_rightsizing/README.md

-# Google Rightsize CloudSQL Instances
+# Google Rightsize Cloud SQL Instances

 ## What it does